Bailador/Bailador/README.md

 This allows you to have a general settings.yaml that you which to use on everywhere.
 Adaptions that only apply to a certain server could be placed into the `-local` configuration file.
 And settings that only apply during development mode can be stored in the `-development` file.
 As soon as you switch to production mode those settings will no longer be used.

-Using the `BAILADOR` environment variable is a comma seperated list of key-value pairs.
+Using the `BAILADOR` environment variable is a comma separated list of key-value pairs.

 ```
 BAILADOR=mode:development,host:0.0.0.0,port:5000 perl6 examples/app.pl6